1T-LSD

 1T-LSD, also known as 1-(thiophene-2-carbonyl)-LSD or as SYN-L-021, is an acylated derivative of lysergic acid diethylamide (LSD), which has been sold as a designer drug.
 It was first identified in Japan in 2023 on blotter paper misrepresented as containing 1D-LSD, but which on analysis was determined to contain 1T-LSD instead.
 It was also detected in Germany around the same time.

+Use and effects

+A 150 μg dose of 1T-LSD is said to be equivalent to 100 μg LSD.
+Doses of 87 to 100 μg 1T-LSD have been encountered in blotter tabs.
+It has also been encountered in tablets.
+As a prodrug of LSD, the drug is said to produce psychoactive effects comparable to LSD.
+There are no data on how delayed the onset of 1T-LSD may be compared to LSD.

 Chemistry

 Analogues

 Analogues of 1T-LSD include ALD-52 (1A-LSD), 1P-LSD, 1B-LSD, 1V-LSD, 1DD-LSD, and 1T-AL-LAD, among others.